Why You Should Rebalance Your Portfolio In The New Year (And Tips To Help)

 Essentially, this strategy is a bet that the underperforming stocks with the highest yields are likely to be at or near the bottom of their business cycle, and that their currently depressed prices (and abnormally high dividend yields) won’t last.
 The resulting portfolio has a higher yield than the Dow.

 The Dogs strategy may be considered “old school,” but there’s clearly something to it — and it’s worked well in the past.
-Oh, and in case you were wondering, here are the official Dogs for 2022…
+Oh, and in case you were wondering, here are the official Dogs of the Dow for 2023…

 A Better “Dogs” Strategy